Ham and eggs: Slang references

 The term "ham and eggs" and variations of it have had various slang meanings.
 In rhyming slang it refers to legs; the phrase was also used with this meaning in the U.S. in the 1920s.
 "Like ham and eggs" refers to things that typically go together and are difficult to separate.
 To "ham and egg it" is to plug away at something.
 "Ham and eggs" or "ham and egger" can also refer to an ordinary, unskilled or mediocre person.
 A specific example of this is a boxer "with a minimum of talent"; "ham and egger" occurs in this context in the original Rocky film, filmed in 1975, when Rocky downplays his chances as a title contender, referring to himself as "really a ham-and-egger".
 Similarly, "ham and egger" / "ham and egging" are both used in rhyming slang to describe a "beggar", and the act of "begging", respectively.

-Baseball

-"Ham and Egger" refers to a double play.
-An older phrase, Sonoma State Baseball coach Casey Gilroy is a major proponent for use of "Ham and Egger" to describe what others may call a "tailor made" double play.
-"Ham and egger" is one of many food related phrases found in baseball, including: "high cheese", "can of corn", "pickle", "tater", "meat ball", "pea", "cup of coffee", "hot stove", "butcher boy", "jam", and "pepper".